kylemar/LOB-Apps-for-IT-Pros/README.md

-# Line of Bussiness apps for IT Pros
+# Line of Business apps for IT Pros

 This is the PowerPoint used in the Line of Bussiness apps for IT Pros workshops